 Read here to know the Pros and Cons of the Cyprus Student visa.

 What suggestion do you want to give to someone willing to come to Cyprus on a student visa?

 Cyprus, like any other country in the world, has its own ups and downs.

 But I will advise whosoever who intends to come to Cyprus for studies ready to face some challenges.

 It is generally stated in the Cypriot law that a student should spend at least 6 months in Cyprus before thinking of part-time jobs.

 This, therefore, means that students in Cyprus will need serious family support or income from their home countries.

 If I am given the opportunity to make some suggestions in this country, I will suggest the government opens up to people from other countries.
 Give opportunities to people from third countries to integrate quickly.
 Uplift restrictions on some jobs.
 I will suggest employment should focus on skills, not nationality.

-If you really want to study by coming to Cyprus, then I suggest you to go to Universities.
+If you really want to study by coming to Cyprus, then I suggest you go to Universities.

 I suggest you read the following articles to understand Cyprus better: